the simple checkTM logo appears on no name® products made without 10 harmful ingredients.

 Synthetic colours that are approved in Canada, but are not used in no name® Simple CheckTM products are:

 Artificial flavours are exactly that – artificial flavours.
 That means they are not found in nature and are produced by complex chemical synthesis.
 Basically, artificial flavours are meant to imitate a similar taste and smell as natural products, except they do not come from a plant or animal.
-They are generally used as a way to save on cost and boost the taste in products like sweets, candy and other food products.
+They are generally used to boost the taste in sweets, candy and other food products.

 Monosodium Glutamate, also known as MSG, is the sodium salt of the non-essential amino acid glutamic acid.
 It is often used in processed foods to boost the flavours and reduce the need for salt.
 Naturally occurring free glutamates are present in tomatoes, grape juice, parmesan cheese, soya sauce, mushrooms, yeast extract, and hydrolyzed protein.
 MSG is not used in our no name® Simple CheckTM products and we choose to use ingredients with naturally occurring free glutamates instead.